UF-Carpentry/website/_minutes/2019-12-10 Board Meeting.md

 ## Next board meeting
-* the beginning of the week.
+* the beginning of the first week of 2020.
 The exact time to be scheduled.

 ## Officer positions